yiqi-liu/TestAlgFair/README.md

 We note that results based on random forests trained using the [`grf`](https://grf-labs.github.io/grf/index.html) package is not guaranteed to be reproducible across platforms, even if the same `R` seed is used; see the discussion [here](https://grf-labs.github.io/grf/REFERENCE.html#forests-predict-different-values-depending-on-the-platform-even-though-the-seed-is-the-same).
 Tests involving optimization via stochastic gradient descent implemented by the [`torch`](https://torch.mlverse.org/) package is also not reproducible even after setting the same seed (see the discussion [here](https://github.com/mlverse/torch/issues/1311)), which will affect the reproducibility of the $F$ estimate---and consequently the distance-to-F test in both the simulation study and the empirical application.

-For these reasons, we assess and report the variability of the empirical results by replicating the tests 20 times in *NTC*Table*NTC*.
+For these reasons, we assess and report the variability of the empirical results by repeating the entire empirical exercise 20 times (see Appendix C of the paper).
 For the simulation study, we expect cross-platform variability to be trivial, as the simulation results are already averaged across 1000 replications.